 Salvador Sánchez was born in Elche, Spain in 2000.

-Not only that, Salvador has performed as a soloist in numerous occasions in different venues around Spain and the United Kingdom, in many cases performing a full programmed concert just by himself.
+In addition, Salvador has performed as a soloist on numerous occasions in different venues around Spain and the United Kingdom.

-At the moment, Salvador is studying piano and composition in the Royal College of Music in London, with professors Mr. Danny Driver and Ms. Alison Kay.
+Salvador is currently studying piano and composition at the Royal College of Music in London, with Professors Danny Driver and Alison Kay.